EKralicky/Wyvern/README.md

 # 🐲 Wyvern

-Wyvern aims to be a real-time voxel raytracing engine.
-(Currently only supports rasterization) The main goal of this engine is to raytrace hundreds of millions of voxels to the screen in real-time, eventually to become the driver of an open world voxel game.
+Wyvern aims to be a real-time voxel raytracing engine (Currently only supports rasterization).
+The main goal of this engine is to raytrace hundreds of millions of voxels to the screen in real-time, eventually to become the driver of an open world voxel game.

 ### Objectives
 - Custom event based keybinding system to handle all user input